-What Happened to Jennifer Dulos: A Missing Mom, Murder Charges and a Search That Captivated the Nation - E!
+How the Disappearance of Connecticut Mom Jennifer Dulos Turned Into a Murder Case - E!
 Online

-Fotis Dulos compared his estranged wife Jennifer's disappearance to the plot of Gone Girl.
+Fotis Dulos compared the 2019 disappearance of his estranged wife Jennifer Dulos to the plot of Gone Girl.

-In Gillian Flynn's 2012 bestseller, Amy fakes her own violent abduction after methodically planting evidence that will implicate her husband, Nick.
-Treachery ensues.
+In Gillian Flynn's 2012 bestseller and the movie adaptation starring Rosamond Pike and Ben Affleck, Amy Dunne fakes her own violent abduction after methodically planting evidence that will implicate her husband, Nick—though you don't know that at first.

-"We have been provided a very dark, 500-plus page novel Jennifer wrote," Fotis' attorney, Norm Pattis, told NBC News in a statement last year.
+"We have been provided a very dark, 500-plus page novel Jennifer wrote," Fotis' attorney, Norm Pattis, told NBC News in a statement in 2019.
 "We don't know what had become of Jennifer, but the Gone Girl hypothesis is very much on our mind."

 "I read Jennifer's novel in installments as she was completing the manuscript.
-She finished the draft around 2002 [before she even started dating Fotis]," Carrie Luft, a spokesperson for Jennifer's family, said in a statement.
+She finished the draft around 2002 [before she even started dating Fotis]," Carrie Luft, a spokesperson for Jennifer's family, said in a statement at the time.
 "Jennifer's novel is not a mystery."
 Luft added, "Trying to tie Jennifer's absence to a book she wrote more than 17 years ago makes no sense.
 This is not fiction or a movie.
 This is real life."

-So, now, is Fotis Dulos, who suffered carbon monoxide poisoning in an apparent suicide attempt and died after being charged with his wife's murder in January.

-His girlfriend, Michelle Troconis, has pleaded not guilty to conspiracy to commit murder.
+To this day, Jennifer's body has not been found.
+A probate court declared her dead in October.

-Still, Jennifer has not been found.
-On May 22, two days shy of the one-year anniversary of her disappearance, the New Canaan Police Department posted on social media a synopsis of what had happened since and thanked an extensive list of law-enforcement bodies that had assisted the search and investigation, calling it the "most far-reaching and complex case our Department has ever handled."
+On May 22, 2020—two days shy of the one-year anniversary of her disappearance—the New Canaan Police Department posted a synopsis on social media of what had happened since she was reported missing and thanked an extensive list of law-enforcement bodies that assisted the search and investigation.
+They called it the "most far-reaching and complex case our Department has ever handled."

-"We will never forget the impact this tragic case has had on Jennifer's mother, children, family, and friends," the department continued.
+"We will never forget the impact this tragic case has had on Jennifer's mother, children, family, and friends," the post continued.
 "On Sunday, May 24, 2020, please keep Jennifer, her mother, children, family and friends in your thoughts and prayers."

-Jennifer Farber Dulos was last seen dropping her children off at New Canaan Country Day School in the moneyed enclave of New Canaan, Conn., at around 8 a.m. on May 24, 2019, a Friday.
+Jennifer Farber Dulos was last seen dropping her children off at New Canaan Country Day School in the moneyed enclave of New Canaan, Conn., at around 8 a.m. on May 24, 2019, a Friday, according to authorities.

 Her cleaning lady later told detectives she went to Jennifer's house at noon and no one was there.
 Jennifer then missed appointments she had scheduled for 11 a.m. and 1 p.m.
-Two friends reported the slim, 5'7" 50-year-old brunette missing at 7 p.m. that evening.
+Two friends reported the slim, 5-foot-7 50-year-old brunette missing at 7 p.m. that evening.
 Police found her black Chevrolet Suburban on the side of the road near New Canaan's 300-acre Waveny Park that night.

-The next day, when police went to search Jennifer's rental house—where she had moved with her five kids in June 2017, several months after finding out that Fotis was having an affair with Troconis—they found traces of blood in the garage.
+The next day, when police went to search Jennifer's rental house—where she had moved with her five kids in June 2017, several months after finding out that Fotis was allegedly having an affair with Michelle—they found traces of blood in the garage.
 Helicopters searching for signs of Jennifer flew over Waveny Park, canine units traversed the grounds and divers probed the depths of the ponds.
 As the days went by, there was no activity on her credit cards and no calls made from her cell phone.
 Missing-person posters dotted the landscape all over New Canaan.

 "Those who know Jennifer know her to be a devoted mother; an extremely thoughtful, reliable, and organized woman; and attest that she would never, ever, disappear when she is responsible for the lives of five loving and energetic children," Jennifer's family said in a statement at the time obtained by NBC News.

 "He has the attitude that he must always win at all costs.
 He is dangerous and ruthless when he believes he has been wronged," Jennifer alleged in one filing from 2017.
 "During our marriage, he told me about sickening revenge fantasies and plans to cause physical harm to others who have wronged him."
-And, her estranged husband owned a gun, she stated.
+And her estranged husband owned a gun, she stated.

-In March 2019, a judge had granted Fotis—"a liar who willingly ignored court orders," she had previously called him—supervised visits with his kids every other weekend, but there were numerous restrictions, including that he couldn't speak to the children in Greek to try and get a message past the supervisor.
+In March 2019, a judge had granted Fotis supervised visits with his kids every other weekend, but there were numerous restrictions, including that he couldn't speak to the children in Greek to try and get a message past the supervisor.

 At the same time, the estate of Jennifer's father, a banking executive who died in January 2017, was going after Fotis in court as well, alleging he owed his estranged wife's family $2.5 million in unpaid loans they had provided him to fund his business.